-The OCS shall release a template for Contracts and Employment letters.
-The OCS shall directly generate Contracts and Employment Letters for principals and all Educational Personnel entering (or within) their first school year at their current school.
-All other Contracts and Employment letters are generated locally utilizing the OCS templates.
-Schools may only modify designated portions of the Contract and Employment letter templates (such as name, salary amount, etc.) and no other areas.
+The OCS shall release a template for Employment Agreements and Letters.
+The OCS shall directly generate Employment Agreements and Letters for principals and all Educational Personnel entering (or within) their first school year at their current school.
+All other Employment Agreements and Letters are generated locally utilizing the OCS templates.
+Schools may only modify designated portions of the Employment Agreements and Letters templates (such as name, salary amount, etc.) and no other areas.

-Contracts and Employment Letters utilize salaries defined by the OCS Salary Scale (see policy 808.12).
+Employment Agreements and Letters utilize salaries defined by the OCS Salary Scale (see policy 808.12).

 There is no tenure in Archdiocesan Catholic schools.
-Contracts and Employment Letters must last no longer than the duration of a single school year.
-Those holding Contracts and Employment Letters are obligated to fulfill the terms of the contract regarding service and time.
-A person who has signed a Contracts or Employment Letters may not negotiate for another position for the same period of employment.
+Employment Agreements and Letters must last no longer than the duration of a single school year.
+Those holding Employment Agreements and Letters s are obligated to fulfill the terms of the contract regarding service and time.
+A person who has signed a Employment Agreements and Letters may not negotiate for another position for the same period of employment.

-Principals may decide not to offer a Contracts or Employment Letters to a teacher for the following school year.
+Principals may decide not to offer a Employment Agreements and Letters to a teacher for the following school year.
 In such cases, the principal must first contact the Superintendent or designee (see 808.17).

-For elementary schools, Contracts are signed by the employee, principal, and pastor.
+For elementary schools, Employment Agreements are signed by the employee, principal, and pastor.
 The employee and principal only sign Employment Letters.
-For secondary schools, Contracts are signed by the employee, principal, and Superintendent.
+For secondary schools, Employment Agreements are signed by the employee, principal, and Superintendent.
 The employee and principal only sign Employment Letters.
-Contracts and Employment Letters are not valid until all signatures are included.
+Employment Agreements and Letters are not valid until all signatures are included.